YanzhaoSong/VVC_FastPartition/README.md

-# Efficient QTMT Partitioning for VVC Intra-Frame Coding Based on Multi-Model Fusion
+# Efficient QTMT Partitioning for VVC Intra-Frame Coding via Multi-Model Fusion

 This is the source code for the paper **Efficient QTMT Partitioning for VVC Intra-Frame Coding via Multi-Model Fusion**